 Our opening date is dependent on a number of factors - namely the progress of our application as a State Significant Development with the Department of Planing, Industry & Environment.
-We hope to open the preschool early in 2021 and open for primary classes from 2022.
-Our initial primary enrollment will be open to children in Kindergarten, Year 1 and Year 2.
+We hope to open the preschool in 2021 and open for K-2 primary classes from 2022.
+Our initial primary enrolment will be open to children in Kindergarten, Year 1 and Year 2.
 Families and educators who would like to stay up to date with the progress of our application and future plans are encouraged to submit their expressions of interest using the contact form on the home page.

 How will you respond to any questions the community has?

 We cannot overstate our desire to build strong relationships with our neighbours and the wider community.
 Considering the impact of our proposal has been in focus from the start of our planning.
 In particular, questions about tree retention, acoustics, parking, traffic and heritage have been a priority in all conversations leading up to the final design.

 We believe, based on the best advice of a range of specialist consultants, that our proposal represents a successful approach for the adaptive re-use of Mount Errington as a school.
 Recognising the varying perspectives that come into play with any development application, we will work closely with the Department of Planning and Hornsby Shire Council to make any further changes required.

 What measures are being taken to preserve the historical value of the site?

 Taking on the responsibility of a heritage listed site like Mount Errington is a labour of love.
 Our goal, through this proposed adaptive re-use, is to join passionate members of the community in the protection of Hornsby’s heritage.